brianartea/ztfsh-1/README.md

-# Zero to FullStack Hero // Our First App Module
+# Zero to Full Stack Hero // Our First App Module

-## This is the first module of the PAPA React course
+## This is the first module of the PAPA React course 🚀

 This project was created with [npx create-react-app](https://github.com/facebook/create-react-app).